genos/genos.github.io/_posts/2020-06-23-psql-dogfood.md

 At [work](https://www.quantifind.com), we've got a fair amount of data.
-I'm charged with the care and feeding of a couple of these databases, one of which recently got a _huge_ upgrade of incoming data; previously it only contained our data vendor's restricted version of US and Canada data, and we upgrade to the `WHOLE_DANG_WORLD` option.
+I'm charged with the care and feeding of a couple of these databases, one of which recently got a _huge_ upgrade of incoming data.
+Previously it contained our data vendor's restricted version of US-and-Canada-only data; we switched to the `WHOLE_DANG_WORLD` option.

 When we (I) created our DB schema, we relied heavily upon materialized views;
-the thought was we'd keep the incoming raw data in tables, perform some DB-level ETL extraction work, then put the main data we wish to use into consolidated materialized views.
+the thought was we'd keep the incoming raw data in tables, perform some DB-level ETL work, then put the main data we wish to use into tidy, consolidated materialized views.
 This design made sense given what we thought our paradigm was going to be: we were expecting